What is the product discovery workshop? Verify the value of your product

 Project planning and documentation,

-Information regarding project stages (pilot stage, Minimum Viable Product, Proof of Concept) and the scope of each project states,
+Information regarding project stages (pilot stage, Minimum Viable Product, Proof of Concept) and the scope of every project stage,

-Estimation of the costs and timeline for every project stage,
+Estimation of the costs and timeline for each stage,

 Product specification document listing all of the key agreements such as the technology stack and project planning,